yanlinchengrui/tweeter/README.md

 1. Install dependencies using the `npm install` command.
 2. Start the web server using the `npm run local` command.
 The app will be served at <http://localhost:8080/>.
 3. Go to <http://localhost:8080/> in your browser.
+4. Please make sure to run mongo on your computer.

 ## Dependencies